x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-accepted-domains/enable-mail-flow-for-subdomains.md

 7. Click **Next**.
 The **Validation email** screen appears.

-8. In the text box, enter the email of an active mailbox on your organization or your partner organization's server.
+8. In the text box, enter the email of an active mailbox on your organization's server.

 9. Click **+**.